katewhee/networking-course/_labs/http-server.md

 - Your server needs to be able to return a requested file of any size.
 Take special care on how you read the file from disk.
 You probably can't fit a 1 TB file into memory, so how can you serve a file that big?

-- Your application must print the response to `stdout`.
-All other class norms must be followed (e.g., print errors to `stderr`, correct return codes, etc.).
+- All other class norms must be followed (e.g., print errors to `stderr`, correct return codes, etc.).